 You Gotta Know These Olympics

-1936 Summer (Berlin, Germany; August 1-16, 1936) These games are best remembered for Alabama native Jesse Owens' amazing work on the track against a backdrop of Nazi propaganda emphasizing Aryan superiority.
-The American athlete won the 100-meter dash, 200-meter dash, long jump, and 4 x 100-meter sprint relay.
+- 1936 Summer (Berlin, Germany; August 1–16, 1936): These games are best remembered for Alabama native Jesse Owens’ amazing work on the track against a backdrop of Nazi propaganda emphasizing Aryan superiority.
+The American athlete won the 100-meter dash, 200-meter dash, long jump, and 4×100-meter sprint relay.
 Despite the growing strength of the Nazi state, the German people became enamored with Owens and named a Berlin street for him after his 1980 death.
 On other fronts, the Olympics were broadcast on television for the first time (as seen in the film Contact) and also saw the introduction of the relay of the Olympic torch.

-1972 Summer (Munich, West Germany; August 26-September 11, 1972) One of the most tragic Olympics ever, these Games saw the kidnapping and killing of 11 Israeli athletes by eight Palestinian terrorists, five of whom were shot dead by West German police.
+- 1972 Summer (Munich, West Germany; August 26 – September 11, 1972): One of the most tragic Olympics ever, these Games saw the kidnapping and killing of eleven Israeli athletes by eight Palestinian terrorists, five of whom were shot dead by West German police.
 Jim McKay of ABC Sports remained on the air for hours, bringing American viewers up to date on the situation.
-Though the Olympics paused for 34 hours, the IOC ordered the games to continue and memorable performances were turned in by American swimmer Mark Spitz, who won seven gold medals, and Russian gymnast Olga Korbut, who captivated audiences en route to winning three gold medals.
+Though the Olympics paused for 34 hours, the IOC ordered the games to continue, and memorable performances were turned in by American swimmer Mark Spitz, who won seven gold medals, and Russian gymnast Olga Korbut, who captivated audiences en route to winning three gold medals.

-1980 Winter (Lake Placid, NY, United States; February 12-24, 1980) In an Olympics where a single man, American speed skater Eric Heiden, would win five gold medals and not be the biggest story, something very special had to happen.
-In what would become known as "The Miracle on Ice," the U.S. Olympic hockey team, led by head coach Herb Brooks and captain Mike Eruzione, defeated the powerful Soviet team 4-3 on February 22, 1980.
-Two days later, they defeated Finland to claim America's second Olympic hockey gold medal, the first being in 1960 at Squaw Valley.
+- 1980 Winter (Lake Placid, New York, United States; February 12–24, 1980): In an Olympics where a single man — American speed skater Eric Heiden — would win five gold medals and not be the biggest story, something very special had to happen.
+In what would become known as “The Miracle on Ice,” the U.S. Olympic hockey team — led by head coach Herb Brooks and captain Mike Eruzione — defeated the powerful Soviet team 4–3 on February 22, 1980.
+Two days later, they defeated Finland to claim America’s second Olympic hockey gold medal, the first being in 1960 at Squaw Valley.

-1984 Summer (Los Angeles, CA, United States; July 28 - August 12, 1984) One good turn deserves another, or in this case, "The Russians aren't coming, the Russians aren't coming."
-Virtually every Communist nation skipped these games, leaving the door open for a "USA all the way" feeling, as the Americans took home 83 gold medals out of a total of 174.
-Among the highlights were American sprinter Carl Lewis' repeat of Jesse Owens 1936 performance: winning the 100-meter dash, 200-meter dash, long jump, and 4 x 100 meter sprint relay.
+- 1984 Summer (Los Angeles, California, United States; July 28 – August 12, 1984): Virtually every Communist nation skipped these games, leaving the door open for a “USA all the way” feeling, as the Americans took home 83 gold medals out of a total of 174.
+Among the highlights were American sprinter Carl Lewis’ repeat of Jesse Owens’ 1936 performance: winning the 100-meter dash, 200-meter dash, long jump, and 4×100 meter sprint relay.
 In gymnastics, West Virginia native Mary Lou Retton won the all-around gold medal.

-1994 Winter (Lillehammer, Norway; February 12-February 27, 1994) Massachusetts native Nancy Kerrigan and Oregonian Tonya Harding were among America's leading hopes for gold in women's figure skating.
+- 1994 Winter (Lillehammer, Norway; February 12–27, 1994): Massachusetts native Nancy Kerrigan and Oregonian Tonya Harding were among America’s leading hopes for gold in women’s figure skating.
 During the Olympic Trials in Detroit, Kerrigan was viciously attacked by an unknown assailant, who would later be traced back to Harding.
-In the ensuing media circus, both Kerrigan and Harding were sent to Norway, but their thunder was stolen by Ukrainian skate Oksana Baiul, who edged out silver medallist Kerrigan, while Harding placed eighth.
-Sweden won the ice hockey gold by defeating Canada in a shootout; future Colorado Avalanche forward Peter Forsberg's game-winning effort against Canadian goalie Sean Burke was immortalized on a Swedish postage stamp.
-In speed skating, Bonnie Blair won her third straight gold in the 500-meters and second straight in the 1,000-meters, perennial hard luck kid Dan Jansen won Olympic gold in his last race, the 1,000 meters, and Norwegian Johann Olav Koss won three gold medals, all in world-record times.
+In the ensuing media circus, both Kerrigan and Harding were sent to Norway, but their thunder was stolen by Ukrainian skate Oksana Baiul, who edged out silver medalist Kerrigan, while Harding placed eighth.
+Sweden won the ice hockey gold by defeating Canada in a shootout; future Colorado Avalanche forward Peter Forsberg’s game-winning effort against Canadian goalie Sean Burke was immortalized on a Swedish postage stamp.
+In speed skating, Bonnie Blair won her third straight gold in the 500-meters and second straight in the 1,000-meters, perennial hard-luck kid Dan Jansen won Olympic gold in his last race, the 1,000 meters, and Norwegian Johann Olav Koss won three gold medals, all in world-record times.

-1996 Summer (Atlanta, GA, United States; July 25 - August 8, 1996) In what have been called "The Coke Games," due to their exceptional commercialization in the city of Coke's business headquarters, the sweltering Georgia heat and organizational problems made these Games a veritable nightmare.
-But a still-unsolved bombing in Centennial Olympic Park that killed one person and injured one hundred that remains the Games' most memorable event.
+- 1996 Summer (Atlanta, Georgia, United States; July 25 – August 8, 1996): In what have been called “The Coke Games,” due to their exceptional commercialization in the city of Coke’s business headquarters, the sweltering Georgia heat and organizational problems made these Games a veritable nightmare.
+But a bombing in Centennial Olympic Park that killed one person and injured 100 remains the Games’ most memorable event.
+The bombing was eventually traced to Eric Rudolph.
 Irish swimmer Michelle Smith won three gold medals in the pool, only to be plagued by rumors of steroid use.
 Carl Lewis got his ninth gold by winning the long jump for the fourth consecutive Games, while American sprinter Michael Johnson became the first man to win the 200-meter and 400-meter races, the former in a world-record 19.32 seconds.

-This article was contributed by NAQT member Craig D. Barker.
+This article was contributed by former NAQT member Craig Barker.